November 10, 2023 – January 7, 2024

 The centerpiece of the holiday décor during the Disneyland Holidays in Mickey’s Toontown is an 18-foot cartoon-style Christmas tree in front of Toontown City Hall.
 The personal Christmas trees in the front yards of Mickey’s and Minnie’s houses also carry the “toon” theme.

 Over in New Orleans Square, you’ll find Mardi Gras-style holiday bunting and oversized ornaments!
-Look for the huge golden stars and moons in the trees near the French Market.
+Look for the huge golden stars and moons in the trees near the Tiana’s Palace.
 An annual holiday ornament shop also opens for the holidays in New Orleans Square.

 Lastly, Fantasy Faire will celebrating the holiday season this year with its own custom Christmas decorations!